keboola/python-http-client/README.md

 asyncio.run(main())
 ```

-The AsyncHttpClient provides similar initialization and request methods as the HttpClient.
+The AsyncHttpClient provides initialization and request methods similar to the HttpClient.
 The request methods return awaitable coroutines that can be awaited in an asynchronous context.

 #### Building HTTP client based on AsyncHttpClient Example
-This example demonstrates the default use of the HTTPClient as a base for REST API clients.
+This example demonstrates the default use of the AsyncHttpClient as a base for REST API clients.

 ```python
 import asyncio